Sand smuggling in Southeast Asia

-Sand smuggling is a cross-border environmental crime which describes the illegal transportation of often illegally extracted natural sand and gravel.
-While sand smuggling and illegal mining are global concerns, they are especially acute in Asia, where continuing urbanization and the region’s large construction boom are driving the increasing demand for sand.
-The negative consequences of excessive sand mining and smuggling, which are strongly connected, reach from environmental degradation to geopolitical tension.
+Sand smuggling is the cross-border environmental crime of illegal transportation of often illegally extracted natural sand and gravel.
+While sand smuggling and illegal mining are global concerns, they are especially acute in Asia, where continuing urbanization and the region's large construction boom are driving the increasing demand for sand.
+The consequences of excessive sand mining and smuggling, which are strongly connected, range from environmental degradation to geopolitical tension.

-Illegal sand smuggling and extraction, despite the enormous importance of the resource, remain under-researched, and for the most part hidden threats because they are often happening in isolated places.
-The issue is rarely addressed in scientific research and policy forums and instead it is the media and non-governmental organizations that are at the forefront of exposing environmental crimes and actions of corruption in the sand industry.
+Illegal sand smuggling and extraction, despite the importance of the resource, remain under-researched and for the most part hidden threats because they often occur in isolated places.
+The issue is rarely addressed in scientific research and policy forums.
+Instead, it is the media and non-governmental organizations that are at the forefront of exposing environmental crimes and actions of corruption in the sand industry.

 The importance and global use of sand

-The importance of sand is often underestimated.
-Sand is used in a large variety of fields, but 90 percent of the material is used in the construction industry, which is heavily dependent on the resource because concrete is 75 percent sand.
+Sand is used in a wide variety of fields, but 90 percent of the material is used in the construction industry, which is heavily dependent on the resource because concrete is 75 percent sand.

-Sand and gravel are the world's most mined materials, but despite their importance it is not known how much sand is consumed annually and, therefore revenue estimates of the sand mining industry vary greatly.
-As a natural common-pool resource that is widely available, sand is hard to regulate which makes the monitoring of mining extremely difficult.
-Especially in certain developing countries reliable data has only been available for recent years.
+Sand and gravel are the world's most mined materials, but despite their importance it is not known how much sand is consumed annually.
+Therefore, revenue estimates of the sand mining industry vary greatly.
+As a natural and widely available common-pool resource, sand is hard to regulate which makes the monitoring of mining extremely difficult.
+Especially in certain developing countries, reliable data is only available for recent years.

-The estimate most commonly referred to for sand comes from the United Nations Development Programme, which uses the production of cement in 150 countries to calculate the global use of sand and reports that 25.9 to 29.6 billion tonnes of sand are mined annually solely for cement.
-Since this does not include sand for land reclamation and usage in industry, total global annual use is estimated to be around 40 billion tonnes a year.
-But because this number does not account for hydraulic fracturing and beach nourishment global sand extraction and use might still be vastly underestimated.
+The estimate of sand consumption most commonly used comes from the United Nations Development Programme, which uses the production of cement in 150 countries to calculate the global use of sand, and reports that 25.9 to 29.6 billion tonnes of sand are mined annually solely for cement.
+Since this does not include sand used for land reclamation and other industry, total global annual use is estimated to be around 40 billion tonnes per year.
+Because this number does not account for hydraulic fracturing and beach nourishment, global sand extraction and use might still be underestimated.

 This enormous demand of sand is mostly due to economic growth in South East Asia, especially in China and Singapore.
 It has transformed sand from a traditionally local product into a major commodity in international trade.